awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

-# Install SSM Agent on Servers and Virtual Machines in a Windows Hybrid Environment<a name="sysman-install-managed-win"></a>
+# Installing SSM Agent on Servers and Virtual Machines in a Windows Hybrid Environment<a name="sysman-install-managed-win"></a>

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation in the previous section\.
 You will specify the Code and ID in the following procedure\.